npanuhin/edu-JetBrains-Git-Conflict-Detector/README.md

     # or
     python3 get_diff.py branchB branchA npanuhin edu-JetBrains-Git-Conflict-Detector
     # or (if this repository was private and located in a different directory)
-    python3 get_diff.py branchB branchA npanuhin edu-JetBrains-Git-Conflict-Detector {github_token} --repo_path ../some_path/
+    python3 get_diff.py branchB branchA npanuhin edu-JetBrains-Git-Conflict-Detector --access_token {github_token} --repo_path ../some_path/
     ```

     Parameters:
     - `branchB` — local branch, which will be checked for conflicts
     - `[origin/]branchA` — remote branch, which we compare against. `origin/` will be added automatically, if omitted[^1]
     - `repo_owner`, `repo_name` — GitHub repository owner and name
-    - `--access_token` — GitHub API token.
+    - `--access_token {github_token}` — GitHub API token.
 Not required for public repositories
-    - `--repo_path {local path}` — path to the local repository.
+    - `--repo_path {local_path}` — path to the local repository.
 By default, the current directory is used

     <br>
     <details>